input-output-hk/marlowe/response-to-audit-report.md

 >
 > The marlowe validator allows multiple outputs to be paid to a wallet, but it demands that a single output exists when paying to a role instead.
 The motivation to use different approaches needs to be documented.
 This is implemented in `Scripts.hs` at line 371, in function `payoutConstraints`.

-The asymmetric is a convenience and practicality related to the manner in which coin selection and transaction balancing typically occurs nowadays in wallets.
+The asymmetry is a convenience and practicality related to the manner in which coin selection and transaction balancing typically occurs nowadays in wallets.
 Commit [4e81470d](https://github.com/input-output-hk/marlowe-cardano/commit/4e81470de90ddd6858c3ad8aace96e90df5a86ae) adds to the Marlowe Cardano specification a paragraph justifying this asymmetry in payout style and a comment to the Marlowe semantics validator along the same lines.

 ### 2.5.7 Incorrect description of `rolePayoutValidator` *(Severity: Low)*